alexanderkotsev/gp-ogc-api-features/tg.md

 If [RFC 7808] is to be used, the problem details object would have to be extended with additional members.

-QUESTION: Would the approach discussed in  https://github.com/opengeospatial/oapi_common/issues/75 be a good way of dealing with errors (incl.
+OPEN QUESTION: Would the approach discussed in  https://github.com/opengeospatial/oapi_common/issues/75 be a good way of dealing with errors (incl.
 INSPIRE-specific ones).

 ```
 # Request